-The card is valid for one calendar year from January to December and costs £45.
+The card is valid for one calendar year from January to December.
 Income from their sale is redistributed among the Alpine clubs and used to maintain huts.
 Holders of this card will be offered free Alpine Club membership for one year on completion of an Alpine Club application form and satisfying the conditions for admission.
 The Alpine Club is the leading UK club for alpine climbers.

 The cost of a night in a hut varies from country to country and region.
 High altitude huts are often more expensive, but typical costs for a night in a French hut (without discount) is around £50 per night for dinner, bed & breakfast, and can be more than that in Switzerland.
 For details on hut locations and services (such as when the hut is open or a guardian present) you should consult the relevant guidebook for the area or the local Tourist Offices.